Making fairy cakes with children is so simple and so much fun. Here’s my recipe for simple vanilla cupcakes and two different types of icing.

 Today is my birthday and so the boys decided that they wanted to make me a cake (I know I probably shouldn’t be posting recipes on my birthday, but we celebrated yesterday so I think it’s OK!).
 After some discussion they decided that it would be most fun to make a selection of cupcakes.

 They’re all made from a simple all-in-one vanilla sponge (recipe below) to which they added either chocolate chips, sultanas or kept them plain.
 They then made butter icing, glacé icing and melted milk chocolate and finished them off with a selection of different sprinkles.

-Daniel was in charge of making the cupcakes with a bit of help from Jon, and my only job was running around with the camera (Josh decided that he was too sleepy so went for a nap instead).
+Daniel was in charge of making the cupcakes with a bit of help, and my only job was running around with the camera (Josh decided that he was too sleepy so went for a nap instead).

 Making the cupcakes

 The great thing about making cupcakes with children is that they can get really involved.
 The cake mix is an all-in-one sponge so you simply chuck all of the ingredients in together and mix them up.
 They’ll need a bit of help to measure the ingredients, crack the eggs (unless you want to be picking bits of shell out of the cake!) and make sure the mixture is fully combined, but they can really feel like they’ve been a part of it.